hartwigmedical/serve/algo/README.md

 A number of other Hartwig modules support the ingestion (and analysis) of these knowledgebases:

 - [VICC Importer](../vicc-importer/README.md): A module supporting the ingestion of any knowledgebase ingested into VICC.
-- [iClusion Importer](../iclusion-importer/README.md): A client implementation of the iClusion API which transforms iClusion API output to data that can be ingested into SERVE.
 - [CKB Importer](../ckb-importer/README.md): A module supporting the ingestion and analysis of CKB FLEX.

 Do note that SERVE does not provide the actual data that is input to the algorithm, but only provides support for its ingestion.